sts10/sts10.github.io/_posts/2021-10-26-restic-rsync-backup-ideas.markdown

 <!-- ## In the before times... -->

 For example, I would drag and drop my "code" folder from my main hard drive to a folder on my external hard drive called "back-ups", and date it like "2020-12-01-back-up-code".
 Every few months I'd make a new one, then maybe delete the oldest one.
+I could have used a well-written `cp` command to do this, definitely adding the `-R` flag so it works recursively.
+This would also serve as a "restore" command when used in the opposite direction.

-This approach is simple and easy to perform and understand -- you move the files you want to save in one directions, and move them in the other to restore; and all GUI.
+This approach is simple and easy to perform and understand -- you move the files you want to save in one directions, and move them in the other to restore; and you can always fall-back to an all-GUI procedure.
 But it has some real downsides.
 First, the external hard drive would need 2x, 3x, or 4x more space than whatever I was backing up.
 Second, each back-up would start from scratch, taking hours.
 And third, sometimes I could see where some files just wouldn't be transferred over at all!

 There had to be a better way!
 But I didn't want to jump into a do-it-all solution.
 Which brought me to [rsync](https://rsync.samba.org/), "an open source utility that provides fast incremental file transfer."